 With these situations, the look truly sets the tone for the evening.
 There are plenty of vintage stores to keep your budget in check as you shop for cowboy hats and boots, chaps, jean jackets, and scarves.
 Before you go out and splurge check with some friends and family to see what they have laying around in the closet.
 If you’re thrifty each outfit can run under $120 which only leaves the bar tab, transportation, and accommodations for the night.

-As the best man, we highly recommend gathering a few prizes for the best line dancer and who can ride the mechanical bull the longest.
+We highly recommend gathering a few prizes for the best line dancer and who can ride the mechanical bull the longest.
 We also recommend setting up a few challenges like who can lasso a pretty lady, and who can get a photo of a woman wearing their hat.
 The prizes don’t have to be super luxurious.
 A simply engraved flask or a nice cigar will be reward enough adding $50-$100 to the evening’s cost.

 Source: jonnydammann via Instagram